agentrickard/domain/README.txt

   menu items for each subdomain, suitable for using as primary or secondary links.

+  - Domain Prefix -- A powerful module that allows for selective table prefixing for each subdomain in your installation.

   - Domain Theme -- Allows separate themes for each subdomain.

+  - Domain User -- Allows the creation of specific subdomains for each active site user.

 ----
 6.2 The $_domain Global